teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 For each state, its edges' ranges MUST be disjoint and sorted in ascending order.

 An edge with its `edgeTarget` field set to zero indicates that traversing this edge will stop the tokenization process.
-When this happens the tokenizer will return a token at the last accepted state, or fail if such state does not exist.
+When this happens the tokenizer will return a token at the last accepting state it encountered, or fail if such state does not exist.

 > The previous EGTneo format was encoding group start accept symbols by specifying their group index, to avoid traversing the group table.
 Here we go back to GOLD Parser's approach and encode the group's start _symbol_ instead.
 This decreases performance but thanks to the `GroupStart` flag we can perform the lookup only if a group is about to start.